-The first thing to do if you notice your cat isn’t drinking water is to figure out if your cat really isn’t drinking water or if your cat is drinking water from sources other than its water bowl.
+The first thing to do if you notice your cat isn’t drinking water is to figure out if your cat really isn’t drinking water or if they’re drinking water from sources other than the water bowl.

 You can do this by evaluating your cat for signs of dehydration.
 Another tip is to install cameras in your house to observe your cat’s behavior and drinking habits when you’re away.

 In addition, evaluate your cat’s behavior.
 Is your kitty acting lethargic or withdrawn?
 Are they hiding or showing abnormal aggression?
 Are they urinating outside the litter box or not urinating at all?
-Are their stools normal or are they having diarrhea or constipation?
-If you notice abnormal behaviors or changes in eating, drinking, or potty habits, get in touch with your veterinarian.
+Are their stools normal, or are they having diarrhea or constipation?
+If you notice abnormal behaviors or changes in eating, drinking, or potty habits, contact your veterinarian.

 Experiment with Ways to Increase Your Cat’s Fluid Intake

-Once you’ve ruled these things out and you’ve discovered that your cat just doesn’t like drinking water, start experimenting with ways to get your cat to drink more water.
+Once you’ve ruled these issues out and discovered that your cat just doesn’t like drinking water, start experimenting with ways to get your cat to drink more water.